 ML models can be developed to predict cardiovascular outcomes in KTR with reasonable accuracy.

 Clinical Implications:

-Machine learning models can be a useful tool for decision support tool in predicting post kidney transplant outcomes aiming for better risk modification, organ allocation and patient outcomes.
+Machine learning models can be a useful tool for clinical decision-making in predicting post kidney transplant outcomes aiming for better risk modification, organ allocation, and patient outcomes.